-UNL Geophysics team is currently looking for an Undergraduate Research Assistant to work on the Cascadia subduction project.
-The workload is up to 10 hrs /week during the Spring 2022.
+UNL Geophysics team is currently looking for an Undergraduate Research Assistant to work on the Norwegian margin project.
+The workload is up to 10 hrs /week during the Fall 2023.
 The job duties include managing the database of various geophysical data, helping with the ongoing research project, and participating in team activities.
-Interested geology majors please contact Dr. Filina (email@example.com)
+Interested geology majors, please contact Dr. Filina (firstname.lastname@example.org)

 If you are interested in joining the UNL Geophysics Research Group, please contact Dr. Filina (email@example.com) BEFORE you apply.
 In this case, I can look through your application to see if you are a good match for my group before you pay your application fee.

 Dr. Filina can offer a number of UCARE projects focused on the integrative analysis of multiple geophysical datasets.
 These may be local geophysical projects focused on studying geological structures in Nebraska (such as the Midcontinent rift) or the analysis of the recent and ongoing seismicity in Central Nebraska, or various projects focused on the tectonics of the Gulf of Mexico.
 Moreover, potential students are encouraged to come up with their own ideas for geophysical research worldwide.
 Examples of past UCARE projects that were initiated by an undergraduate student are the geophysical analysis of the newly proposed continent of Zealandia (conducted by Claire Richardson) or the development and testing of the drone-based airborne magnetic surveying system by Erik Jacobson.
 If you are interested in the UCARE project within the UNL Geophysics group, please contact Dr. Filina.

 Independent Geophysical Research options for current UNL students